Signs of Autism

-Individual on the autism spectrum generally experience challenges in three crucial areas of development: social interaction, communication, and behavior.
+Individuals on the autism spectrum generally experience challenges in three crucial areas of development; social interaction, communication, and behavior.
 Each individual will develop at their own rate.
 One individual on the spectrum may have a delays where others do not.
-It can be difficult to tell when a child will learn a skills, as everyone does so on their own time.
+It can be difficult to tell when a child will learn new skills, as everyone does so on their own time.
 Many of the signs below are not necessarily worrisome on their own, but when they present themselves in conjunction to one another and across the areas of social interaction, communication, and behavior, this may indicate an autism spectrum disorder.

 All children should receive special screening during their regular well-check visits with their doctor.
 Additional screenings for developmental delays and autism should be done as needed if a child is at high risk.

 Developmental delay and disability screenings should occur at:

 Children should be screened specifically for autism spectrum disorder at:

 A helpful tool may be the Modified Checklist for Autism in Toddlers (M-CHAT).
 This is a 2-stage parent-report screening tool to assess risk for Autism Spectrum Disorder (ASD).
 The M-CHAT-R/F is an autism screening tool designed to identify children 16 to 30 months of age who should receive a more thorough assessment for possible early signs of autism spectrum disorder (ASD) or developmental delay.
 Visit this website for the Modified Checklist for Autism in Toddlers (M-CHAT).